secretstartups/handbook/job-families/finance/analytics-engineer/index.html.md

 Responsibilites for the Staff Analytics Engineer extend the Senior Analytics Engineer job.
 In addition:

-* Drive data innovation across GitLab with a willingness to experiment and to confront hard and complex problems
+* Help promote data innovation across GitLab with a willingness to experiment and to confront hard and complex problems
 * Identify and resolve impediments to our efficiency, enable the entire Data Program to iterate faster
 * Reviews and analyzes model design, process flows, and query performance to add new best practices to the Data Team's coding standards
 * Participates in the Data Community/Industry outside of GitLab through writing, speaking, and networking
 * Research new data engineering and analytics methodologies with minimal guidance and support from other team members
 * Organize and Plan multi-quarter initiatives and develop the **Enterprise Model Roadmap**
 * Provide mentorship to help team members grow in their technical responsibilities, remove blockers to their autonomy, and share your knowledge across the organization
-* Create training guides, blog posts, templates, and recorded training sessions to help all at GitLab understand how to accurately view data, use data for insights, and the implications of data-driven analysis in conjunction with legal and security concerns
+* Create training guides and recorded training sessions to help all at GitLab understand how to accurately view and apply data to make better decisions
-* Help create a sense of psychological safety in the department

 #### Staff Analytics Engineer Requirements